 - our Bill documents and amendment documents are not accessible due to the limitations of the software used to create them

 - links do not always give a pre-warning when they open in a new browser window

-- there’s a limit to how far you can magnify the size our website
+- there’s a limit to how far you can magnify the size of our website

-- some of our committee correspondence pages include innaccessible pdfs from external organisations
+- some of our committee correspondence pages include inaccessible PDFs provided by external organisations

 What to do if you cannot access parts of this website

 If you need information on this website in a more accessible format contact the Web and Social Media Team.